 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-The identified human receptors have a degree of screening from the scheme extents and if their access is affected by the works, then they will be notified of works via letter drop.
-Although there are pedestrian facilities within the scheme extents, TM will only be in place for 10 nights (when footfall will be at a minimum).
+The identified affected human receptors will be notified of works via letter drop.
+Although there are pedestrian facilities within the scheme extents, TM will only be in place for 5-nights (when footfall will be at a minimum).
 Road users will be informed of works through a media release, which will provide details of construction dates and times.
 The works will be of short duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- If access to local residents properties are restricted then they will be notified of the impending works.
-Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Local residents will be notified of the impending works and traffic management arrangements.
-Any changes of schedule (e.g. change from night-time works to daytime works) will be communicated to local residents throughout the programme. - Appropriate provisions / measures shall be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.

-Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Where appropriate, a communication strategy (e.g., social media, consultation with local authority and other stakeholders, letter drop (for night-time works), etc.) will be initiated to keep local residents and/or businesses informed of the proposed working schedule, particularly the times and durations of noisy construction activities.
+The communication strategy will also provide a 24-hour contact number for the BEAR Scotland Control Room. - Construction lighting will take into account the need to avoid illuminating surrounding properties to avoid a nuisance at night, and non-essential lighting will be switched off at night. - Appropriate provisions / measures shall be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.